mdk32366/Data-Extraction/README.md

 Ideally, preserving the original create dates will be necessary.
 Initial kick-off meeting will be 1/10/19 at 7AM.

 MDK - 1/8/19:  Destination is Little Green Light.
-[Documentation for their Flex Importer](https://help.littlegreenlight.com/article/55-uploading-relationships-with-the-flex-importer)  Two ways to do it, multiple spreadsheets, or one spreadsheet with all relationships linked and defined.
+Two ways to do it, multiple spreadsheets, or one spreadsheet with all relationships linked and defined.
 Not sure how to play it until I see the data.

 Agenda for the kickoff meeting, and what I need to prepare: